Hearing Aid Center in Thomasville

 Bookkeeper

-Edward Vonier is the bookkeeper for American Hearing Aid Center.
-Edward, one of five children, was raised on a farm located 4 miles west of Pavo, GA.
-His childhood chores included helping in the fields, tending to the animals and plowing the mule with his dad.
-After graduating from Central High School in 1969, Edward worked jobs ranging from manufacturing mobile home roofs to assisting a veterinarian.
-For fun, he loved drag racing the quarter mile in his Chevelle.
+Edward Vonier was born on his mama’s birthday.
+Along with his five siblings, he was raised on a farm just 4 miles west of Pavo, Georgia.
+Edward spent many hours helping in the fields, tending to the animals, and plowing the mule alongside his dad.
+After graduating from Central High School in 1969, Edward worked various jobs, including manufacturing mobile home roofs and assisting a veterinarian.
+In his time, he indulged in his passion for drag racing, enjoying the thrill of racing the quarter mile in his Chevelle.

-In April of 1971, Edward was drafted into The United States Army, where he trained as a Medic.
-While serving in the military, he spent 14 months in Korea during the Vietnam War.
-After returning home, Edward began working at Kinro Manufacturing in 1973 building windows.
-He furthered his education by attending night school for 2 years at The University of Georgia Extension Center.
-Through several promotions, he became the Plant Manager and maintained this position for 27 years until retirement in 2007.
+In April of 1971, Edward was drafted into the United States Army, where he trained as a Medic.
+He served his country during the Vietnam War, spending 14 months in Korea.
+After returning home, he began working at Kinro Manufacturing in 1973, where he built windows.
+Edward furthered his education by attending night classes for two years at The University of Georgia Extension Center.
+Through his hard work and dedication, he was promoted several times and ultimately became the Plant Manager.
+He held that position for 27 years until his retirement in 2007.

-Edward is actively involved within his community.
+Edward is deeply committed to his community.
 He served on the Thomas County Board of Education for 16 years and the Thomas County Elections & Registrations Board for 3 years.
-Currently, Edward volunteers as an Election Poll Worker for Thomas County.
-Over the years, Edward has served on various committees in his church with the Treasurer and Cemetery Committee being his predominant responsibilities.
+He currently volunteers as an Election Poll Worker for Thomas County.
+Edward enjoys helping the elderly in the neighborhood by making Handicap ramps for those in need.
+Edward has also contributed his time and skills to various committees at his church, with his main responsibilities being the Treasurer and the Cemetery Committee.

 Heather Murphy